Joan Didion on Keeping a Notebook

 It is a good idea, then, to keep in touch, and I suppose that keeping in touch is what notebooks are all about.
 And we are all on our own when it comes to keeping those lines open to ourselves: your notebook will never help me, nor mine you.

-The rest of Slouching Towards Bethlehem is brimming with the same kind of uncompromising insight, sharp and soft at the same time, on everything from morality to marriage to Hollywood.
+The rest of Slouching Towards Bethlehem is brimming with the same kind of uncompromising insight, sharp and soft at the same time, on everything from morality to marriage to self-respect.
+Complement this particular portion with celebrated writers on the creative benefits of keeping a diary.

 Published November 19, 2012